-Natural hair is hair that the curl pattern hasn’t being altered by chemicals like relaxers, texturizes and other chemical straighteners.
+Natural hair is hair that the curl pattern hasn’t been altered by chemicals like relaxers, texturizers, and other chemical straighteners.

 Is My Hair Natural?
 8 Ways to Tell if You’re Natural or Not

-You’ve stopped applying relaxers, texturizers and chemical straighteners to your hair then you’re definitely natural.
+If you’ve stopped applying relaxers, texturizers, and chemical straighteners to your hair then you’re definitely natural.

-If you coloured your hair but your curl pattern is still maintained and unaffected by the colour, your hair is natural.
+Did you color your hair but your curl pattern is still maintained and unaffected by the color?
+Then your hair is natural.

 Hair that’s being straightened with blow dryers and flat irons or curled with curling irons is still natural hair.

 Hair that’s undergone keratin treatment is still natural because it will revert to your natural curl pattern over time.

 If you wear wigs, weaves, and other protective styles but your hair remains unaltered underneath, then you have natural hair.

-If you have “heat trained” your hair to the point where it no longer reverts to your curl pattern when it comes into contact with water, your hair isn’t natural anymore and is heat damaged.
+Have you “heat trained” your hair to the point where it no longer reverts to your curl pattern when it comes into contact with water?

 Being natural refers to your hair.
-It doesn’t mean because you eat meat, poultry, etc, you’re no longer natural any more than you’re natural because you eat only leaves, berries and vegetables.
+If you eat meat, poultry, etc, it doesn’t mean you’re no longer natural.

 Just because you use products with ingredients that aren’t natural doesn’t mean you’re no longer natural.
 Does your curl pattern revert?
 You’re natural.